martrewes/CompleteLightsOutProject/Readme.md

   - Made an awful error which could have screwed the project
 - 28/05/2021
   - Added info about PCB and software
+- 11/06/2021
+  - Added info about Power
+  - Added new (fixed) PCB design